Understanding Exports destinations

 - Email: the email address to which data files will be sent.

 You can configure a data file to be sent to a server destination using SFTP.
 The configuration options are described below:

-- Name: The internal name used to reference the SFTP destination
+- Name: the internal name used to reference this SFTP destination.

 If your SFTP destination is behind a firewall, it may be necessary to add our IP addresses to your allow list.
 The IP addresses used for SFTP traffic are listed below: